SIGFuchsia/doc/docs/Dos_on_Fuchsia.md

 # Dos on Fuchsia

-May take you only 1 min.
+Reproducing may take you only 1 min.

 ## Set-up